 Compared to Salt, Ansible is a preferred choice for users who favor simplicity, ease of use, and an agentless automation solution.
 It also benefits from a large community of contributors and partnerships, is widely adopted in different IT domains such as network and infrastructure automation, and is highly regarded for its integration with other tools.

-With open source at its core, Red Hat Ansible Automation Platform is a hardened, tested subscription product that offers full life cycle support for organizations.
+With open source at its core, Red Hat Ansible Automation Platform is a security-hardened, tested subscription product that offers full life cycle support for organizations.
 Its upstream project, Ansible, benefits from the experience and intelligence of its thousands of global contributors.

 Ansible Automation Platform includes numerous upstream components, more than 140 Red Hat Ansible Certified Content Collections from 60+ partners, and as-a-service return on investment (ROI) tools that take the guesswork out of installing, configuring, and supporting automation in your organization.
 It creates an end-to-end automation experience aimed at cross-functional teams while providing a plug-and-play experience between automation developers, engineers, and operations teams.